elviscgn/Mmathando/README.md

 ## Acknowledgements

-- **Meta Llama** – powering the AI reasoning engine and partnering with WeThinkCOde.
+- **Meta Llama** – powering the AI reasoning engine and partnering with WeThinkCode.
 - **WeThinkCode_** – for the opportunity to study tuition free and linking us with hackathons like this.